Colton Ford: Pornography and modeling

-During the early 2000s, Ford managed a volunteer program for the Wells Fargo bank, and had two years of experience with nude modeling for several coffee table books.
+During the early 2000s, Ford, who worked as a volunteer program manager for the Wells Fargo bank, also spent two years moonlighting as a nude model.
 At the age of 39, he ventured into the adult film industry while dating pornographic film actor Blake Harper.
-When Harper's scene partner could not travel from New York City to Palm Springs due to the effects of September 11 attacks, he asked Ford if he would step in.
+When Harper's scene partner could not travel from New York City to Palm Springs due to the effects of September 11 attacks, Harper asked Ford if he would step in.
 Feeling unfulfilled with his corporate job and wanting to draw attention to his music, Ford accepted.
 Their scenes were taped and released by All Worlds Video in 2001, entitled PornStruck 2.
 Ford's pseudonym "Colton" was inspired by the California city he often drove through on his way to Palm Springs.
 The surname "Ford" was adopted on the advice of Chi Chi Larue, who suggested a name as strong as a car brand.
-Beyond commercial video pornography, Ford and Harper spent three months working as webcam models, allowing monthly-paid voyeurs access and interaction via live chat rooms.

-Ford signed exclusively with All Worlds in December 2001, and made twelve pornographic videos within a 10-month period before his retirement the following year.
-These videos were produced and distributed by various studios in over three years, until 2003, including All Worlds Video, Mustang (a subsidiary of Falcon), MRS Videos, and Men of Odyssey.
-His adult film career garnered several accolades.
-In 2002, Ford shared the GayVN Award for Gay Performer of the Year with actor Michael Brandon.
+Ford signed exclusively with All Worlds in December 2001 and made twelve pornographic videos within a 10-month period before retiring the following year.
+He and Harper also briefly worked as webcam models.
+Ford's videos made him very popular with audiences, with commentators stating he was "built for porn superstardom", and "took the gay porn world by storm".
+He garnered several accolades in his adult film career.
+In 2003, he shared the GayVN Award for Gay Performer of the Year with actor Michael Brandon.
 His group scene in Conquered (2001), a video directed by LaRue, received a GayVN Award nomination and won a Grabby Award.
 It was also recognized by the Hard Choice Award as one of the year's best sex scenes.
 Ford received a Grabby nomination for Best Performer in 2002, and two more GayVN Awards nominations for his collaboration in Aftershock: Part 2 (2002) and Prowl 3 (2003).
+Ford himself noted that his muscular look set him apart from many other performers at the time.
+He also credited his success to Harper and LaRue, stating that working with them made him feel safe and comfortable.